rieckpil/progmot/content/post/one-year-course-release.md

 ---
-title: "How I Made $34.674 from Selling My First Online Course"
+title: "How I Made $34.674 Selling My First Online Course"
 date: 2021-09-04T09:15:58+02:00
 slug: ""
 description: ""
 keywords: []
-draft: true
+draft: false
 tags: []
 math: false
-toc: false
+toc: true
 ---

-Learnings From Selling My First Paid Online Course

-How Much I Made After One Year Selling My First Online Course

-How I Made $34674 from Selling My First Online Course

---

-Structure: Explain the strategy and plan and then learnings & tips
+_**TL;DR:** This 6500 words long article is a one-year retrospect after launching my first paid online course.
+Learn about my initial strategy, the actual journey, the mistakes I've made and my recommendations._

-It's been a year since I launched my first paid online course.
-There's a lot of things I've learned along the long way and mistakes I've made.
+It's been a year since I launched my first paid online course: the [Testing Spring Boot Applications Masterclass](https://rieckpil.de/testing-spring-boot-applications-masterclass/).
+There's a lot of things I've learned along the way and mistakes I've made.

-This article gives you an in-depth overview of this journey, my technical setup, how I've planned, recorded, and my sales and marketing efforts.
+This article gives you an inside view to this project.
+We'll cover the technical setup, how I've planned and recorded the video lessons, and my sales and marketing efforts.

-Background: On [my main blog](https://rieckpil.de/) I'm creating content about Java, Testing, Spring Boot and AWS.
-In August 2020, I launched my first paid online course: the Testing Spring Boot Applications Masterclass.
-Thanks to an excellent test suite, this online course is an in-depth resource for deploying Spring Boot applications with more confidence.
-The course discusses various recipes and tips & tricks to test real-world Spring Boot applications.
+A short note about my background: On [my main blog](https://rieckpil.de/) I'm creating content about Java, Testing, Spring Boot and AWS.
+In August 2020, I launched the Masterclass as my first paid online course.
+This online course is an in-depth resource for deploying Spring Boot applications with more confidence.
+The course showcases various recipes, tips & tricks and recommendations to test real-world Spring Boot applications.

-DISCLAIMER: Finding out the right tools and software was quite an effort.
+_**Disclaimer**: Figuring out which tools to use for such a project was quite an effort.
+Especially as I started form scratch.
+I spent various evenings screaming at my misbehaving checkout setup.
+At various places in this article I'll reference the hardware, tools, and software I'm actively using.
 The marked links (*) are affiliate links.
-All the linked tools are in use, and I paid the price (mostly time) to figure out which one fits perfectly (for me).
-I get a small cut if you buy them via one of these links.
+I paid the price (mostly time) to figure out this lightweight course selling setup - so you don't have to.
+I get a small cut if you buy them via one of these links._

 Let's get started.